 The popular pair conquered the best TV presenter category at the NTAs yet again, having won the award every year since 2001.
 In this year’s ceremony, they fended off competition from former Good Morning Britain presenter Piers Morgan, The Chase’s Bradley Walsh and This Morning’s Holly Willoughby and Alison Hammond.

 The pair were overwhelmed when accepting their victory dedicating it to their family, friends and fans, with Ant McPartlin affirming: “This one means the most.
 Twenty years.
 This is really, really special.
 You have no idea how special this is.”

 Declan Donnelley continued, saying: “When you get to 20, you can’t help but stop and look back at the first time we won in 2001, and so much has changed in both our lives since then but one thing that hasn’t changed is how unbelievably grateful, we are that you take time year after year to watch both of us.”

 The was not the only award the pair managed to win, with their show I’m A Celebrity…Get Me Out Of Here victorious in the entertainment category.

-The other winners from the awards show included Line Of Duty, Gogglebox and After Life.
+The other winners from the National Television Awards show included Line Of Duty, Gogglebox and After Life.